 Edward Packer left Fry to commence chocolate manufacture for himself in 1881.
 He worked from his house at 11 Armory Square, and was assisted by his wife.
 Soon he employed eight people.

 Packer entered into partnership with Henry John Burrows (born 1853).
 Unfortunately, trade immediately declined, and all employees other than members of the Packer family had to be laid off.
 The partnership was dissolved leaving Burrows as sole proprietor from 1884.
 Burrows added his own initials to the company name, and began trading as H J Packer & Co.

 Caleb Bruce Cole (1862 -1912) was a confectionery salesman in Bristol.
-His contact with H J Packer & Co impressed him, and his father lent him £1,000 to buy the business in 1886.
+He was impressed during his contact with H J Packer & Co, and borrowed £1,000 from his father to acquire the business in 1886.
 Around nine people were employed.